department-of-veterans-affairs/caseflow/MAC_M1.md

             * b.
 Download caseflow-db-backup.gz (not able to share this download via policy, ask in the slack channel)
             * c.
 Enter terminal, navigate to ~/Downloads
             * e.
 Run command
-                * i. `gzip -dck caseflow-db-backup.gz | docker exec -i appeals-db psql -U postgres`
+                * i. `gzip -dck caseflow-db-backup.gz | docker exec -i appeals-pg psql -U postgres`
                 * ii. (this command will link the caseflow_certification_database to docker)
             * f.
 Enter terminal, navigate to caseflow, and run
                 * i. `make up-m1`